Benefits

 Touro extends a wonderful opportunity to its full-time employees, their spouses, and their children under the age of thirty (30) to pursue a Touro College and University system degree at no cost or at reduced costs through Touro's tuition exemption program.

-Touro University Nevada has implemented a tax-deferred savings program known as a 403B Retirement Savings Plan (RSP).
-This program allows employees to contribute part of their income into one or more investment plans offered by the University on a pre-tax basis through payroll deductions.
+Touro University Nevada has implemented a tax-deferred savings program known as a 4038 Retirement Savings Plan (RSP).
+This program allows employees to contribute part of their income into one or more investment plans offered by the University on a pre-tax and/or post-tax basis through payroll deductions.
 Eligible employees may contribute up to a maximum amount determined annually by the IRS and may participate in the RSP on a pre-tax basis immediately following their first pay cycle.
 Following 12 months of employment, employees may be eligible for University matching.

 Touro College implemented a Flexible Spending Account.
 Regular, full-time employees may set aside an amount of money to be taken out of their paycheck, before taxes, for a medical or dependent care account.
 This money can be used for two purposes: